Tips for everyday life with an artificial joint

 30. Everyday life with an artificial joint: The most important findings

-An artificial hip or knee joint is not an obstacle, but a tool for more quality of life.
-The key is not in relief, but in intelligent use.
+An artificial hip or knee joint is no obstacle, but a tool for more quality of life.
+The key lies not in protection, but in smart use.

 Who: